Thomas Roberts (bishop): Roberts's unconventionality

 Obedience was an obsession for Roberts and he took his vow of poverty literally, eschewing 1st class travel and wearing handed-down clothes.
 At the Vatican Council, he stayed in a tiny room and would often receive visitors in a pyjama top and aged shawl over black trousers.

 He disliked ecclesiastical pomp and advocated simplification.
 He particularly disliked Pontifical High Mass, where he felt that the focus of attention was on the bishop instead of on the service.
 He disliked the term "Your Grace" preferring to be called "Father".
 He disliked fancy lace vestments, likening them to women's underwear, and kept his episcopal ring in his back pocket to discourage people from feeling they were expected to kiss it.
 He disliked St Peter's Basilica in Rome and told his biographer, Hurn, "I never feel altogether comfortable in St Peter's.
 I keep remembering that it was largely built from the sale of indulgences."
 These attitudes gave him an affinity with Low Church members.

 His experience of working with non-Christian religions in India led him to promote friendships with non-Catholics generally and rapprochement with other Christian denominations in particular.
-By invitation from Archbishop and Mrs Ramsey, he became the first Roman Catholic prelate to dine at Lambeth Palace since Cardinal Pole, the last Roman Catholic Archbishop of Canterbury, in the 16th century.
+By invitation from Archbishop and Mrs Ramsey, he became the first Catholic prelate to dine at Lambeth Palace since Cardinal Pole, the last Catholic Archbishop of Canterbury, in the 16th century.

 He advised Pope Pius XII against dogmatically defining the Assumption of Mary in 1950 and long before Vatican II he was in favour of a relaxation of the ban on cremation, advocated involvement of the laity in church affairs, and associated himself with the Christian anti-racism movement.